scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 As explained in the Reference documentation, there are more technical ways to think about this, but this can be a helpful way to remember the method names.

 Also, a good thing about these symbolic method names is that they’re consistent.
-The same method names are used with other immutable sequence classes, such as `Seq` and `Vector`.
+The same method names are used with other immutable sequences, such as `Seq` and `Vector`.
 You can also use non-symbolic method names to append and prepend elements, if you prefer.

 ### How to loop over lists